tugrulates/template-python/README.md

 The fastest route to productivity will come from opening this project remotely in a [Dev Container](https://containers.dev/).
 The only requirement is [Docker Desktop](https://www.docker.com/products/docker-desktop/).
 Everything else will be automatically installed into the Dev Container.
 A Docker account is not needed.
 If you open the project locally, VSCode will prompt to open inside the configured Dev Container.

 Once the container is ready, the project will be buildable, lintable, and testable.
 Linting and formatting will be automatically done as you save.
 Check the _Problems_ tab for lint issues.
 Test cases will be automatically discovered in the _Testing_ tab.
 You can run all the tests or start debugging from here.

-Alternatively, you can open the project in [Codespaces](https://github.com/features/codespaces) directly from GitHub.
-This will provide an identical Dev Container, but through VSCode on the browser.
-This is the fastest method to get your development environment up and running.
-However, the web editor is not as smooth as the native one.

 If running locally instead, you will need Python3 with [hatch](https://github.com/pypa/hatch) (`pip install hatch`).
 In this scenario, it might be worthwhile to do the point VSCode to the Python interpreter of the dev environment in the project (`hatch run dev:python -c "import sys;print(sys.executable)"`).